peterlu/peterlu_org_jekyll/README.md

 This repository houses the jekyll source files for PeterLu.org.
 The static output is housed at the `peterlu.github.io` repository.

-A separate output repository is needed because the site uses jekyll plugins taht aren't supported by github pages.
+A separate output repository is needed because the site uses jekyll plugins that aren't supported by github pages.
 The plugins include:
 - jekyll-scholar for bibliography management
 - jekyll-polyglot (for multiple language support).